- Phoenix Counselling

 DO THERAPISTS OFFER CONCESSIONARY RATES?

-Some but not all therapists are able to offer concessionary rates for:
+Some but not all therapists can offer concessionary rates for:

 Students